TTS-RizkiMaul/PowerApps_SK/SK_CodingStandards.md

 Basically, “screen ID_control name” is used as the snake case, but the control name should be written in the Pascal case.
 Screen IDs should be written in all capital letters.

-##### (Recommended content) The following naming configuration is also highly maintainable

-> 1. capitalize the starting letter for each word
->
-> 2. controls etc. belonging to a screen should be separated by underscores and inherit the higher level naming as follows.
-> screen_id_gallery_name_control_name
-> > 3.
-> 3. controls may be prefixed (e.g. “lbl” for labels)
-> In that case, the prefix should be in lower case, and the naming after that should be in Pascal case
-> > 3. the control may be prefixed (e.g. “lbl” for a label) > in which case the prefix should be lower case and the rest of the name in the Pascal case
-> 4.
-> In the case of a modal window, add “MW” to the end of the modal window container name in the form of ScreenID_modalwindow_nameMW.
-> > Example: USR001_conEditMW etc.

 ##### Example of control prefix (cited from MS site)

 | Control Name                          |Prefix|